You Don’t Need an IRA; There’s Always Social Security

 Why You Must Start a Roth IRA Today

 I understand that retirement seems a long way off for those in their 20’s and 30’s.
 Yet, the earlier you start saving, the less total money you need to save, and the more you will have at retirement time.
 The future of Social Security is uncertain.
 And even if you do receive Social Security, it doesn’t come close to replacing your pre retirement income.
 Your Social Security benefits will likely replace from 26% of your pre retirement income if you were a high income earner up to 53% if your pre retirement income was low.
 At best, benefits will be smaller and start later than they do now.
 Long term employment with a singular employer is practically nonexistent.
 So, if you fail to take responsibility for your future, you face a scary life in old age.
 As we all live longer, we need more assets to ensure that we don’t outlast our money.
+We also need to be certain that our IRA beneficiary designations are up to date.
 Explore the data so you don’t end up old and poor.

 Check out the facts: